davidjreynolds/RingdateR/README.md

 PLease note though, that we strongly recommend you download and run RingdateR locally if you decide to use it regularly.
 There is limited access to the online version.

+Console Pairwise analysis mode .R Contains an R script that runs through crossdating undated series in RingdateR's Pairwise Analysis Mode without using the Shiny App.

+Console Chronology analysis mode .R Contains an R script that runs through crossdating undated series against an existing dated chronology in RingdateR's Chronology Analysis Mode without using the Shiny App.